Logan County OVI Guide

 Immediate Steps (First 24 Hours)

-The first 24 hours after a DUI arrest in Logan are critical.
-Here's a timeline of what to expect:
+The first 24 hours after a DUI arrest in Logan County are critical.
+Here's a general timeline:

 Critical Deadlines

-- Administrative License Suspension (ALS) Hearing Deadline: In Ohio, your driver's license may be automatically suspended following a DUI arrest.
-You have a limited time (typically 15 days from the date of arrest) to request an Administrative License Suspension (ALS) hearing with the Ohio Bureau of Motor Vehicles (BMV).
-Requesting this hearing is crucial to potentially challenge the suspension of your license.
+- Administrative License Suspension (ALS) Hearing Request: You typically have a limited time (often 15 days) to request an Administrative License Suspension (ALS) hearing to challenge the suspension of your driver's license.

 Local Resources